Misrepresents the Science

 It might be questioned whether the science of psychology can ever be completely objective.
 Russell Warne thinks it can, and in this book he states repeatedly that the facts of psychology are “value-neutral.”
 We cannot, he says, assume that these facts will conform to our wishes, because “is” does not imply “ought.” (p.
 311).
 Accordingly, Warne makes it clear that he will tell readers the hard truths about intelligence.
 It turns out that he is not up to this task, partly because he adopts a perspective that seems aimed, above all, at supporting and justifying a hereditarian view of intelligence and denying many significant social and cultural influences on IQ test scores.
 This hereditarian perspective is so fixed and so intransigent that it involves numerous mistakes and misrepresentations about the nature and study of intelligence, particularly as Warne builds to his claims later in the book about race and IQ.
 These mistakes and misrepresentations include, but are not limited to, correlation/causation fallacies, circular reasoning, overestimation of heritability, conflation of heritability and genetics, and conflation of within-group and between-group heritabilities.
 I will give a number of examples, below, of how Warne falls into these and other traps.
 The sources I cite can be found on the “References” page of this website.

-It is notable that the two authors Warne cites more than any others are Jensen and Gottfredson; and he additionally relies heavily on Murray, J.P.
+It is notable that the two “experts” Warne cites more than any others are Jensen and Gottfredson; and he additionally relies heavily on Murray, J.P.
 Rushton, Richard Lynn, and other ideological hereditarians.
 It is also notable that while Warne cites the APA statement in order to make certain points, he never mentions its conclusions.
 To be fair, Warne also cites researchers who are not especially committed to hereditarianism.
-For example, he recommends respected books by Earl Hunt (2011) and N.J.
+For example, he recommends genuinely respected books by Earl Hunt (2011) and N.J.
 Mackintosh (2011) as more thorough and comprehensive than his own (p. xvii).
-But he fails to note that both of these authors contradict many of his central assertions, as do many other researchers in the field.
+But he fails to note that both of these authors contradict many of his central assertions and, like most other researchers in the field, do not subscribe to his conclusions about race and IQ.

 The first assumption confuses psychological with physical measurement.
 Weight—technically rest mass—is a physical invariant that is measured on a ratio (absolute) scale; IQ, on the other hand, represents a sample of behaviors that are normalized on an interval (constructed) scale.
 Warne’s wish to assimilate psychology to physics is understandable because the kind of intelligence tapped by IQ tests—the kind that is emphasized in the Western educational system in which IQ tests were developed—is one that aims at rational control of the material and social world.
 This kind of intelligence is, of course, valuable—indeed, our very survival can depend on it—but it represents just one region of the intelligence spectrum, a region that can be sampled in discrete tasks that can be unambiguously assessed and scored.
 IQ tests are systematically refined to exclude other kinds of intelligence partly because those other abilities are more difficult to quantify and measure.
-An example is the Picture Arrangement subtest, which appears to tap social intelligence, since it requires inferences about social relationships from a series of pictures (Sipps et al., 1987).
-However, this subtest is difficult to administer and has lower reliabilities than desired; hence, it was recently eliminated from the Wechsler IQ tests.
+An example is the Picture Arrangement subtest, which appears to tap social intelligence, since it requires inferences about social relationships from a series of pictures (for example, see Sipps et al., 1987).
+However, this subtest is difficult to administer and has comparatively lower reliability; hence, it was recently eliminated from the Wechsler IQ tests.
 For similar reasons, other “multiple intelligences” (emotional, practical, artistic, etc.), which are also difficult to study, often produce less consistent results than those of standard IQ tests (Gardner, 2011, p. xiv).
 In an act of circular reasoning, Warne concludes that only those skills captured by standard IQ tests represent genuine intelligence (p.
-61); but this confuses evidence with exactitude (the so-called “measurement fallacy”; Yorke, 2011) and ignores the long-recognized psychometric trade-off between reliability and validity (Clifton, 2020).
+61); but this confuses evidence with exactitude (the so-called “measurement fallacy”) and ignores the long-recognized psychometric trade-off between reliability and validity (Loevinger, 1954; Clifton, 2020).

 Warne’s second assumption is based on the fact that tests that measure IQ generally correlate with each other.
 This is not surprising, given the systematic development of these tests described above.
 Since these tests intercorrelate, certain statistical techniques can be used to derive a hypothetical “factor” which theoretically embodies what all these IQ tests have in common—and this is the general factor, g.
 Since g is defined by purely mathematical operations, it is not clear just what it represents in the real world, if anything.
 Warne believes it represents an actual general intellectual ability, but other researches have pointed out that this same mathematical factor would likewise be produced by independent cognitive abilities acting partially in concert (Bartholomew et al., 2009) or strengthening each other during development (van der Maas et al., 2006), or by different environments or different cognitive strategies among individual test takers (Mackintosh, 2011, p.
 164, 165).
 Thus, g may not represent a single entity at all, but rather a variety of different kinds of influences on IQ.
 Reviewing these and other problems, Hunt concludes “a pure g model is too simplistic” (2011, p.
 110).